How to Generate Certificates for Zoom Meetings and Webinars: A Complete Guide

 How to create and send webinar certificates with Zoom

-Step 1: Setup Webinar / Meeting in your Zoom Account
+Step 1: Setup webinar in your zoom account

-The first step is to set up your webinar or meeting in your Zoom account.
-You can use either Zoom meeting or Zoom webinar to host your online event, depending on your needs and preferences.
+The first step is to set up your webinar in your Zoom account.

 To set up a Zoom webinar, log in to your Zoom account and go to Webinars > Schedule a Webinar.
 Fill in the details for your webinar, such as the topic, date, time, duration, password, and registration options.
 You can also enable or disable the recording option, depending on whether you want to record your webinar or not.